ethanc8/FRCLinuxDevKit/README.md

 # FRC Linux Development Kit

 This script will install all the necessary software to connect to the roboRIO from Linux or macOS.
+Currently, this includes:

+* WPILib
+* WPILib VSCode extension installation in existing IDE
+* OpenDS (open-source driver station)

+Additionally, it also installs these useful FRC tools:

+* PathPlanner

 ## Usage